Blog Tours: The Complete Guide To Virtual Book Tour Success

 In this way, you get the most out of the gains you’ve just had on your blog tour.

-Get out there and paint the town red.
-I wish you luck and a ton of success for your online book tour.
+Now it’s time to get out there and paint the town red!
+I wish you luck and a ton of success for your book blog tour.

 Beyond the blog tour